amgrubb/amgrubb.github.io/_pages/letters.md

 Even if you have sent me this information already, please send the above information in a **single email with the subject "Reference Letter Support"**.

-As well, [submit individual letter information](https://forms.gle/CXqpmRkfW5jfjTei7) once for each letter that should be sent.
+As well, [click here and submit individual letter information](https://forms.gle/CXqpmRkfW5jfjTei7), once for each letter that should be sent.